Text-It/TextItCLI/docs/TERMS_OF_SERVICE.md

 We respect intellectual property rights.
 If you believe your work has been copied in a way that constitutes copyright infringement, please contact us at [legal@TextItCorporation.com](mailto:legal@TextItCorporation.com).

-## 🔄 Service Modifications
+## 🛠 Service Modifications

+### 6.1 Changes to Service

 We reserve the right to:
-- Modify, suspend, or discontinue the Service at any time
+- Update and improve the Service
-- Change or remove features without notice
+- Add, modify, or remove features
-- Impose limits on certain features or restrict access to parts or all of the Service
+- Impose reasonable usage limits
+- Suspend or terminate access for violations

+### 6.2 Open Source Commitment

+Core encryption and security features will remain open source.
+We will provide advance notice of significant architectural changes.

-## 🚫 Termination
+## ❌ Termination

 ### 7.1 By You

-You may stop using the Service at any time by deactivating your account.
+You may stop using our Service at any time by deleting your account using the `account delete` command.

 ### 7.2 By Us

-We may suspend or terminate your access to the Service if you:
+We may suspend or terminate your access if you violate these Terms, including:
-- Violate these Terms
-- Create risk or possible legal exposure for us
+- Attempting to compromise Service security
-- Engage in fraudulent or illegal activities
+- Using the Service for illegal activities
+- Violating others' intellectual property rights
+- Creating excessive load on our infrastructure

 ## ⚖️ Disclaimers & Limitations